dauwhe/wpub-explainer/README.md

 - Every component of an EPUB publication must be listed in an XML package file.

-- Web sites do not define their boundaries.
+- Web sites do not explicitly define their boundaries.

 - XML sometimes uses the idea of *transclusion*, where the contents of other documents can be incorporated into a parent document based on hypertext references.
-This concept can also be realized in HTML using iframes, HTML imports, custom elements, etc.
+This concept can also be realized in HTML using iframes, HTML imports, custom elements, etc. The working group has shown no interest in this approach.

 ```html
 <html>